Markers come in many different styles, materials, and colors, and there are numerous ways to customize them.

 The cost of a granite base on which to mount the bronze plaque will vary depending on which style of base is chosen.
 Variation in base prices will correspond to the variation in prices of the styles discussed above — flat, bevel, slant, and upright.

 Many retailers offer markers in single or companion widths — i.e., the marker can be engraved with the name and information of one person or two people.
 While some retailers do sell single and companion markers in the same size and thus at the same price, most sell companion markers that are larger and better able to accommodate the additional text.
 Companion markers can be significantly more expensive than individual markers.
-For example, an individual flat marker on BuyMemorials.com starts at $600, but the companion marker in the same style and color starts at $1,359.

 Check with your cemetery to find out their rules on mausoleums and whether there is existing mausoleum space available for purchase.
 Constructing a private mausoleum is an involved task.
 Prior to construction, one must purchase several cemetery plots to accommodate the mausoleum.
 Simple mausoleums will cost several hundred thousand dollars, while elaborate designs may exceed $1 million.

-Customization and Accessories
+Customization and Associated Costs

 Most retailers include the cost of standard engraving in the marker’s price.
-Some retailers offer an unlimited “text that fits” policy while others have a character limit that’s include with the base price.
+Some retailers offer an unlimited “text that fits” policy while others have a character limit that’s included with the base price.
 Things like custom fonts or extra text beyond the allowed character limit will increase the cost of the marker.
 Custom-designed artwork or images will also cost more to engrave, although many retailers offer pre-designed images that will not increase the price.

 Pictures may be mounted onto markers at an additional cost.
 Porcelain pictures sized at about 4″ x 6″ begin around $300.
 Pictures may be bought at the same time as the marker, or purchased separately and installed later using industrial adhesive tape.
 The tape may be included with the picture or incur an additional fee.